Basilica of St. Mary Star of the Sea (Key West, Florida): History

 The original church building was destroyed in a fire in 1901.
 Until a new church could be built, Mass was celebrated in the convent music hall.
 The present structure was built in 1905.
-The Jesuits ended their service to the parish after seventy-two years in 1970 and the Rev. Charles Zinn of Archdiocese of Miami became pastor.
+The Jesuits ended their service to the parish after seventy-two years in 1970 and the Rev. Charles Zinn of the Archdiocese of Miami became pastor.
 St. Mary Star of the Sea Church was added to the National Register of Historic Places in 1971 as a contributing property in the Key West Historic District.
-In 1983 the Sisters of the Holy Names of Jesus and Mary ended their service in Key West after 115 years.
 The church was raised to a minor basilica by Pope Benedict XVI on February 11, 2012.

+Sunday masses are celebrated in English, Spanish and Haitian Creole.

 Architecture

 The exterior of the church reflects the eclectic period of American Victorian Architecture.
 It also shows elements of a modified, early Renaissance Revival style.
 This may be found in the rusticated walls, rounded arches and lunettes that are composed of transitional gothic arches, louvered shutters and colored glass.
 Many interior elements have both Romanesque and early Renaissance characteristics.
 Behind the altar is a stained glass window that depicts the church's patroness.